-In order to secure the entire configuration of the device, the MCP3910 includes an 8-bit lock code (LOCK<7:0>), which blocks all write commands to the full register map if the value of the LOCK<7:0> is not equal to a defined password (0xA5).
-The user can protect its configuration by changing the LOCK<7:0> value to 0x00 after the full programming, so that no unwanted write command will result in a change in the configuration (because LOCK<7:0> is different from the 0xA5 password).
+In order to secure the entire configuration of the device, the MCP3918 includes an 8-bit lock code (LOCK[7:0]), which blocks all WRITE commands to the full register map if the value of the LOCK[7:0] is not equal to a defined password (0xA5).
+The user can protect its configuration by changing the LOCK[7:0] value to 0x00 after the full programming, so that no unwanted WRITE command will result in a change in the configuration (because the LOCK[7:0] bits are different from the 0xA5 password).

-An additional CRC-16 calculation is also running continuously in background to ensure the integrity of the full register map.
-All writable registers of the register map (except of the MOD register) are processed through a CRC-16 calculation engine and give a CRC-16 checksum that depends on the configuration.
+An additional CRC-16 calculation is also running continuously in the background to ensure the integrity of the full register map.
+All writable registers of the register map (except for the MOD register) are processed through a CRC-16 calculation engine and give a CRC-16 checksum that depends on the configuration.
 This checksum is readable on the LOCK/CRC register and updated at all times.
-If a change in this checksum happens, a selectable interrupt can give a flag on the DR pin (the DR pin becomes logic low) to warn the user that the configuration is corrupted.
+If a change in this checksum occurs, a selectable interrupt can give a flag on the $\overline{\rm DR}$ pin (the $\overline{\rm DR}$ pin becomes logic low) to warn the user that the configuration is corrupted.